aitor-ibarguren/llm_wrappers/README.md

 * **fp16:** 16-bit floating point, faster and less memory consumption ***(default value)***.
 * **int8:** Quantized version, fast and cheap, with a slight accuracy drop.

+> :warning: The quantization reduces the model size, especially in decoder-only models (Deepseek, GPT-2, and Qwen), while adding an overhead in encoder-decoder models (BART and Flan T5).
+For memory size reduction, choose ‘fp16’ for the encoder-decoder models.

 The next code snippet shows the loading of a Qwen model with different precisions:

 ```python